codeconscious/xkcd-scream-cipher/README.md

 HELLO
 ```

-Test encoding and decoding work as expected without issue:
+Test that encoding and decoding return the exact input text that was submitted:

 ```sh
 $ dotnet run -- --test "hello" "hi" "how neat\!"
 123